Aayush-Basnet/31-Day-of-Data-Analytic-Project/README.md

 2. Exploratory Data Analysis
 3. Data Cleaning
-4. Solved Basic Level Quesitons and Interpretation Some Questions are:
+4. Solved Basic Level Quesitons and Interpretation

-    i.
-Which location has the highest number of job positions listed? ii.
-How many unique job positions are listed in the dataset?
 6. Solved Intermediate Level Question and Interpretation

-     i.
-Find the range and interquartile range (IQR) of the experience (years) in the dataset.
-How do these values help in understanding the spread of experience across the employees? ii.
-Plot the distribution of salaries.
-Is the distribution positively or negatively skewed?
-What does this indicate about the salary structure in the IT industry in India? iii.
-Determine the correlation between experience (years) and salary.
-Is there a positive, negative, or no correlation between these variables?